Ursa Studio Technical Documentation

 The Application Server also uses websockets to communicate to the browser, so the web server should be configured to support websockets.

-For cloud deployments, AWS or Azure will handle this layer seamlessly.
+For cloud deployments, the cloud provider will handle this layer seamlessly.

 We can provide a sample Nginx configuration file upon request for on-premise installations.